Heuristics for multi-stage quantum walks to find Ising ground states: Introduction

 \section{Introduction}

-Many decision problems, for example Karp's 21 NP-complete problems \cite{Karp2}, can be encoded into an Ising Hamiltonian with a polynomial number of qubits compared to the problem size \cite{Karp}.
+Many decision problems, for example Karp's 21 NP-complete problems \cite{Karp2}, can be encoded into an Ising Hamiltonian with a number of qubits which is polynomial in the problem size \cite{Karp}.
 The encoding is such that the solution to the problem corresponds to the Ising Hamiltonian ground state.
-By definition, all problems in NP can be reduced to an NP-complete problem in polynomial time, so all problems in NP can be efficiently encoded on a quantum computer in polynomial space.
+By definition, all problems in NP can be reduced to an NP-complete problem in polynomial time, so all problems in NP can be encoded on a quantum computer in polynomial space and time.
 A quantum annealer is designed to instantiate such an Ising Hamiltonian directly, and then solve the problem by determining the ground state.
 Developing effective methods for finding the ground state is thus an important area of research.
 Physical quantum annealers usually apply a transverse field to provide dynamics, and vary the strength of the Ising Hamiltonian and transverse field to drive the system towards lower energies, and there is a large body of work exploring how best to do this, see, e.g., the review by \citeauthor{Crosson2020} \cite{Crosson2020}.

 Our work in this paper on multi-stage quantum walks (MSQW) builds on recent work by \citeauthor{Callison} \cite{Callison,Perspectives} and \citeauthor{Lasse} \cite{Lasse}.
-In \cite{Callison} it is shown that single stage quantum walks can provide a speedup better than Grover searching for spin glass problems, without requiring fine tuning of the hopping rate to achieve this.
-This speedup is possible by exploiting the correlations in the Ising model coupling terms.

-The expectation is, therefore, that quantum walks will perform well for a range of problems encoded into Ising Hamiltonians.
+In \cite{Callison} it is shown that single stage quantum walks can find ground states better than quantum search algorithms for spin glass problems, without requiring fine tuning of the hopping rate to achieve this.
+This improvement is possible by exploiting the correlations described by the coupling terms of the Ising model.
+The expectation is, therefore, that quantum walks will perform well for a range of problems encoded into Ising Hamiltonians. \citeauthor{Mirkarimi2023} \cite{Mirkarimi2023} show numerically that single stage quantum walks perform well for instances of MAX 2-SAT that classical methods find hard, and vice versa, and suggest using them as part of portfolio solvers.
 In \cite{Lasse} it is shown that a given number of quantum walk stages will always perform better than the same number of QAOA stages, whilst also being more robust to the choice of parameters.